 Visitors can use shuttle buses or tour buses to explore the Park Road beyond the 15-mile point where private cars are no longer permitted (Savage River).
 Tour buses and shuttle buses will make the same stops and both will pause for wildlife viewing.
 Shuttle buses are cheaper and you can embark/disembark at any time, while tour buses will provide narration and include lunch.

 5. Spot the Big Five

 According to National Geographic, one of the top experiences in Denali is spotting its "Big Five" wildlife: wolves, grizzly bears, moose, caribou, and Dall sheep.
 Denali is often considered to be one of the best places to view wildlife in Alaska and this is definitely a big draw to the park, but just as with its namesake mountain, you might not always get what you came for.
-As one excited visitor and TripAdvisor reviewer aptly stated, "when it comes to wildlife viewing, timing is everything."
+Timing is everything when you're trying to see specific types of wildlife.